Corporations Information Sheet 1

 The period for compliance with a Statutory Demand

-2.5 If a debtor company is served with a Statutory Demand, it has 21 days from service of the demand to either:
+2.5 If a debtor company is served with a Statutory Demand, it has the statutory period (currently 21 days) after service of the demand to either:

 (a) comply with the demand, or

 (b) apply to the Court under s459G of the Corporations Act for an order that the demand be set aside.